-Who Is Eligible to File a Mesothelioma Claim in Minnesota?
+Who Is Eligible to File a Mesothelioma Lawsuit in Minnesota?

-Former Minnesota workers and residents diagnosed with an asbestos disease may be eligible to file a claim.
-Family members may also be able to file on behalf of loved ones who have passed away from an asbestos disease.
+Minnesota workers and residents diagnosed with asbestos diseases may be eligible to file personal injury lawsuits.
+Family members of deceased patients may also be able to file wrongful death lawsuits.

-Vermiculite processing plant employees in northeastern Minneapolis may also have been exposed to asbestos.
+Other jobsites in the state put workers at risk of exposure.
+For instance, vermiculite processing plant employees in Minneapolis may have been exposed to asbestos.
 W.R.
-Grace and Company processed vermiculite ore from a mine in Libby, Montana, for many years at this plant.
+Grace processed vermiculite ore from a mine in Libby, Montana, for many years at this plant.
 Libby vermiculite is widely known to be contaminated with asbestos.
-It has caused the deaths of many miners, Montana townsfolk and processing plant workers in 28 locations across the United States.
+It has caused the deaths of many miners and workers at 28 processing plants across the United States.

-Neighborhood locals around the W.R.
-Grace processing plant may also have encountered asbestos.
-In 2012, researchers at the University of Minnesota revealed the results of a respiratory health study involving community members who lived near the facility.
-According to chest X-ray data, many residents developed pleural abnormalities after living near the plant, handling waste materials or playing in piles of asbestos-contaminated waste.
+In addition to miners and plant workers, residents who lived near the W.R.
+Grace processing plant may have been exposed to asbestos.
+In 2012, researchers at the University of Minnesota revealed the results of a respiratory health study of community members who lived near the Minneapolis processing plant.
+According to chest X-rays, many residents developed pleural abnormalities after living near the plant, handling waste materials or playing in piles of asbestos-contaminated waste.

-Minnesota residents may also have encountered asbestos in construction materials inside their houses.
-For instance, some vermiculite attic insulation in the state may have been contaminated with tremolite asbestos.
+Minnesota residents may also have also been exposed to asbestos in construction materials inside their houses.
+For example, vermiculite attic insulation may have been contaminated with tremolite asbestos.

-Minnesota residents living in the following towns and cities have filed mesothelioma lawsuits to protect their rights and seek compensation from manufacturers and distributors of asbestos:
+Minnesota residents living in the following towns and cities have filed mesothelioma lawsuits to seek compensation from manufacturers and distributors of asbestos:

 - Alexandria, MN